LucasVanHooste/UnityOption/README.md

 If you would like to add a new feature to the project please create an issue first to suggest the change.
 Once discussed, the same steps can be followed as when fixing bugs.

 ## Questions & Discussions
-If you have questions about the library or want to discuss certain features, feel free to create an issue for this on GitHub.
+If you have questions about the project or want to discuss certain features, feel free to create an issue for this on GitHub.

 ## License
 UnityOption is licenced under [MIT](https://choosealicense.com/licenses/mit/)